 Every day across Ontario drivers are stopped and charged by the police for Amber Light – Fail To Stop or Red Light – Fail To Stop.
 How do these charges work?
 What are the penalties?
 Will this cause your insurance to increase?
 What can you do?
 Let’s take a look…

-The most common intersection and traffic control signal related offence that we help clients with are red light offences.
+The most common intersection and traffic control signal related offences that we help clients with are red light offences.
 Generally a ticket for “Red Light – Fail To Stop” will be issued under Highway Traffic Act (HTA) section 144(16):